Essential Tools for Framer Website Performance (2026)

 • Cumulative Layout Shift (CLS): Checks for unexpected layout movements.

-PageSpeed Insights is ideal for non-technical site owners looking for a quick snapshot of their website’s performance and overall site optimisation strategy.
-Since Google gives Core Web Vitals a 25% weight in its Lighthouse Performance Score, optimising for these metrics directly improves SEO.
+PageSpeed Insights is ideal for non-technical site owners looking for a quick snapshot of their website’s performance and overall site optimization strategy.
+Since Google gives Core Web Vitals a 25% weight in its Lighthouse Performance Score, optimizing for these metrics directly improves SEO.
 Read more about how to improve your Framer site’s Core Web Vitals to boost performance.

 2.2 How to Use It for a Framer Site